Cry Wolf: a HERO Television Special

 Date of Birth: 01 November 1854

-Marzanna Kriegvogel’s story began in the mid-1800s as a daughter born to an aristocratic family in the town Hamelin in Saxony.
+The dark tale of Marzanna Kriegvogel began in the mid-1800s as a daughter born to an aristocratic family in the town Hamelin in Saxony.
 Despite being a member of the nobility, the quiet black-haired, grey-eyed girl had no interest in what high society had to offer and turned her back on the norms expected of women at the time.

-Always in her own world and having favoured the company of books and solitary trips to the forest at night over anything that her family’s riches could ever bring, she eventually developed a talent for stealth and a familiarity with the ravens of the forest.
-As time flew by, she became as nocturnal as the ravens themselves.
+Always in her own world and having favored the company of books and solitary trips to the forest at night over anything that her family’s riches could ever bring, she eventually developed a talent for stealth and a familiarity with the ravens she encountered in the forest.
+As time flew by, she became as nocturnal as the ravens themselves, feeling a preternatural kinship with the creatures.

-No living soul knew that during this period, Marzanna learned how to control the terrifying energy known as the Darkforce that gave her access to other abilities such as creating shadow constructs and teleportation (which she dubbed as “shadow leaping”).
+Aside from Artemisia, no other living soul knew that Marzanna had learned how to control the terrifying and precarious energy known as the Darkforce which gave her access to other abilities such as creating shadow constructs and teleportation (which she dubbed as “shadow leaping”).
 After mastering this power, she was able to explore other realms of existence both entrancing and frightening without suffering any physical injuries and became jaded by the horrors that she encountered.

-With the great risk of having her relationship being discovered and unwilling to ruin Artemisia’s reputation as well as the dangers she may be exposed to during her missions as an alien hunter, Marzanna runs away with her mentor, furthering her training and beginning an existence marked by endless horror and combat.
+With the great risk of having her relationship being discovered and unwilling to ruin Artemisia’s reputation as well as the dangers she may be exposed to during her missions as an alien hunter, Marzanna runs away with her mentor, furthering her training and beginning an existence marked by countless dread and combat.

 She discovers her penchant for bloodshed, pain, suffering and Death during the Franco-Prussian War where she, Shroud and her band of followers were hired by the German Imperial Army.
-They soon became much more organized and better funded, becoming the organization known as the Obskura Korps.
+Better organized and better funded, they became the group known as the Obskura Korps.

-For nearly decade and during the lulls of the Obskura Korps’ underground war against Starspawn, Marzanna used her dimension walking power to visit and spend time with her best friend turned lover Artemsia.
-Though Mara had promised to settle down with her lover when the time was right, the black-haired novice alien hunter was unsure if she could easily give up the fighting and killing that had exhilarated her.
+For nearly a decade and during the lulls of the Obskura Korps’ underground war against Starspawn, Marzanna used her dimension walking power to visit her best friend turned lover Artemsia should her schedule allow it.
+Though Mara had promised to settle down with her lover when the time was right, the black-haired novice alien hunter was unsure if she could easily abandon the fighting and killing that had exhilarated her.

 One day when Mara failed to receive any of Artemisia’s correspondence, she left Shroud and returned to Hamelin.
 She found the town covered in a vile Miasma and its inhabitants horribly mutated and mostly reduced to rabid cannibalistic anthropomorphic rat-like beasts